 To copy a file or a folder

-Select the file or folder to copy in the Project tool window or open it in the editor and press F5 or choose on the main menu or on the context menu of the selection.
+Select the file or folder to copy in the Project tool window and press F5 or select from the context menu or from the main menu.

 To rename a file or a folder

-In the Project tool window, select the file or folder to rename and choose on the context menu or press Shift+F6.
+In the Project tool window, select the file or folder to rename and choose from the context menu or press Shift+F6.

 In the dialog that opens, type the new name of the file or folder.